GruberMarkus/Export-RecipientPermissions/docs/README.md

 ## 1.2.
 Parameters
 ### 1.2.1.
 ExportFromOnPrem
 Export from On-Prem or from Exchange Online
-$true for export from on-prem
+$true for export from on-prem, $false for export from Exchange Online
-$false for export from Exchange Online
+Default: $false
 ### 1.2.2.
 ExchangeConnectionUriList
 Server URIs to connect to
 For on-prem installations, list all Exchange Server Remote PowerShell URIs the script can use